 Why is RAM Capture Important?

-Now that you know what RAM is and what can happen when power is lost or a computer shuts down, let us look at why it is important to collect RAM data in a digital forensic investigation.
+Now that you know what RAM is and what can happen when power is lost or a computer shuts down, let us look at why it is important to collect RAM data in a digital forensic investigation that starts with computer triage.
 As mentioned above, RAM will contain:

 - Unsaved documents

 - Code from programs that are not necessarily written to the computer and/or saved

 Other things RAM will save include printed pictures, emails, chat messages, malware, running processes, and the list goes on.
 With each and every second of the computer’s use RAM is changing, writing or reading something that the computer is actively working on.
 It may now become apparent as to why it is important to collect RAM as the first priority in a live forensic triage or on-scene digital investigation.